Denver-Aurora-Centennial, CO

 Permit activity is typical but demand is softening.
 Price pressure is forming on the demand side — this is not a supply problem.

-Denver, CO shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Jefferson County contributes the most structural risk (High Risk, driven by permit growth), while Broomfield County anchors the lower end (Below Average).
+Denver, CO shows Low internal divergence — county-level differences are minor and the metro composite is broadly representative.
+Jefferson County contributes the most structural risk (Elevated, driven by permit growth), while Denver County anchors the lower end (Below Average).

 | County | Score ▼ |